dottedmag/dottedmag.net/cv.md

 # What I can not (will not) do

-* NEW FEATURES-NEW FEATURES-NEW FEATURES-NEW FEATURES.
-There are many people who are way too happy to create new features.
-I'd rather prevent the whole system from collapsing into a Big Ball of Mud.
+* NEW FEATURES NO MATTER WHAT-NEW FEATURES NO MATTER WHAT-NEW FEATURES NO MATTER WHAT.
+There are many people who are way too happy to create new features and never look back at the mess created.
+I'd rather take additional time making sure the new functionality integrates with the rest of the system and does not contribute to a Big Ball of Mud.
 * Client-side.
 I'm reasonably proficient in working with client-side functional UI libraries (React, Reagent), but it is not my forté.
 * PHP.